Sarah and the Mollydooker Story

 Everyone who knew Sarah & Sparky also rallied around to help.
 Staff took a drop in salary, growers took late payments and suppliers offered extended terms.
 Times were tough, but with their positive attitude and an amazing team, they knew they had the recipe for success.

-After years of working for others, in March 2006, their tale of love, hard work and determination led them to start their own brand, Mollydooker.
-The term itself being Aussie slang for a “left hander’, was a befitting name as they were both Mollydookers.
+After years of making wine for others, in March 2006, their tale of love, hard work and determination led them to start their own brand, Mollydooker.
+The term itself being Aussie slang for a “left hander’ was a befitting name as they were both Mollydookers.

-The plan was to create a range of wines that were housed by beautiful packaging and design, with dashes of colour and images that would tell a story.
+The plan was to create a range of wines that had quirky, memorable labels with images that would tell the story of their journey in life.

 In June 2006, Robert Parker reviewed their very first vintage for Mollydooker.
-He rated The Boxer as the ‘Best Value Red Wine in the World’, Two Left Feet as the second, and Maitre D’ as the fourth.
-Their Violinist was also chosen as the ‘Best Value White Wine in the World’.
-The wines sold out in nineteen days and all the debts were paid off.
+He rated The Boxer Shiraz as the ‘Best Value Red Wine in the World’ , Two Left Feet Shiraz/Cabernet as the second, and Maitre D’ Cabernet as the fourth.
+The Violinist Verdelho was also chosen as the ‘Best Value White Wine in the World’.
+The wines sold out in seventeen days and all the debts were paid off.
 In August 2006, when the Carnival of Love (WA:99) and Enchanted Path (WA:96) were released, they sold out in five days, and Mollydooker was back to paying bills early.

 Since then Mollydooker has been a story of phenomenal and consistent success!
 The following year, their Velvet Glove Shiraz became their fifth wine to be awarded 99 points by The Wine Advocate and the Carnival of Love has now been listed in Wine Spectator’s ‘Top Ten wines in the World’ three times!